gtap-dev/php/README.md

 ## 8. Anonymous Classes

-Anonymous Classes MUST follow the same guidelines and principles as closures in the above section.
+Anonymous Classes must follow the same guidelines and principles as closures in the above section.

 ~~~php